123Sanpei/PortfolioProjects/SQL/Data Exploration/README.md

 The project uses SQL queries to extract and analyze data from the three tables:

-- Country_info Table: contains all the column related to the various countries like population, life expectancy, gdp and so on
+- Country_info Table: contains all the column related to the various countries like population, life expectancy, gdp and so on.
-- Covid_info Table: contains all the columns related to infections, covid tests and deaths
+- Covid_info Table: contains all the columns related to infections, covid tests and deaths.
-- Vaccine_info Table: contains all the columns on vaccinations
+- Vaccine_info Table: contains all the columns on vaccinations.

+The tasks performed consists in:

+- Joining the three tables to compute aggregate statistics such as the total number of COVID-19 cases, deaths, and vaccinations by country.

+- Analyzing the trend in COVID-19 cases, deaths, and vaccinations over time.

+- Comparing COVID-19 statistics across different countries.

+- Analyzing the correlation between COVID-19 statistics and country-level variables such as population and life expectancy.

 ## Conclusion